janderssonse/ort-ci-base/README.md

 ## Contributing

 ORT CI Base follows the [Contributor Covenant](http://contributor-covenant.org/version/1/3/0/) Code of Conduct.
 Please also see the [Contributor Guide](docs/CONTRIBUTING.adoc)

 ## License

-Scripts under /src and docker/Dockerfile.ci are
+Scripts under /src and /docker/Dockerfile.ci are

 Copyright (C) 2020-2022 HERE Europe B.V.
 (but with additions/refactoring)
 Copyright (C) 2022 Josef Andersson)

-The main project is under
+The main project is otherwise under

 [MIT](LICENSE)

-See .reuse/dep5 and file headers for further information.
-Most "scrap" files, textfiles etc are under CC0-1.0, essentially Public Domain.
+See .reuse/dep5 and file headers for further information, most "scrap" files, configuration files etc. are under CC0-1.0, essentially Public Domain.

 ## Credits

 Thanks to the [ORT (OSS Review Toolkit) Project](https://github.com/oss-review-toolkit/ort), for developing such a powerful tool.
-It fills a void in SCA-toolspace.
+It fills a void in the SCA toolspace.

 ## F.A.Q